aliraeisdanaei/FOSH_Lit_Review/README.md

 # Keeping Track of Papers
 Please label the key of the papers in the citation file ``ref.bib`` with an enumeration for easy tracking.
+Any recursive paper found can be indexed from the original source using an underscore.
 Thank you ;-)

 # Temporary Dump of Papers not added to bib